 It was a day not much unlike today, except completely different.
 Our tale begins on a blazing hot August afternoon in Buffalo, NY.
 The year was 1993.
 If asked, most would guess the city was named after a wild beast that once roamed here.
-This historical lore, however, couldn’t be further from the truth.
-It would be far too simple for this misunderstood town.
+However, that bit of nonsense couldn’t be further from the truth.

-The Steer was a restaurant-bar located near the University at Buffalo’s city campus that, for some reason, was popular with rich kids from Long Island.
-Its interior was made of dark brown wood from floor to ceiling, which gave it an old Wild West vibe.
-Complete with wagon wheel ceiling lights, a brass spittoon tip-jar on the bar, and an enormous bull’s skull that hung obnoxiously on the wall in the dining area.
-With classes not in regular session, there were a fair number of students imbibing and, in general, acting like they owned the place.
+The Steer is a restaurant/bar located near the University at Buffalo’s city campus that tries to give off an old Wild West vibe; complete with a dark brown wood interior, wagon wheel ceiling lights, a brass spittoon tip-jar on the bar, and an obnoxious bull’s skull on the wall in the dining area.
+For a Saturday afternoon with classes not in regular session, the place was kind of hopping.

 Sitting at one of the tables were three young men.
 All at the ripe old age of twenty-one — or at least that’s what their IDs said.
-Each looked like they were recovering from different stages of alcohol poisoning.
-Wearing sale-rack suits, they stuck out like a sore thumb in the middle of what can only be called, “douchebag central.”
-And, although it was approaching the mid-’90s, these specimens from Central New York looked like they had forgotten to leave the ’80s.
+Bob, Zabka, and Magnum each looked like they were recovering from different stages of alcohol poisoning.
+Wearing sale-rack suits, they stuck out like a sore thumb in the middle of what was often called “douchebag central.”
+And even though the mid-’90s were fast approaching, these specimens from Central New York looked like they’d forgotten to leave the ’80s.

 Their waitress barreled out of the kitchen with their lunch balanced on a tray on her palm.
-She was dressed like she was ready for an early Halloween as some kind of cowgirl-stripper.
-While handing out their orders, she couldn’t help but flash some eye-popping cleavage out of her flannel button-down.
+Like Halloween had come early, she was wearing some sort of cowgirl-stripper outfit.
+While handing out their orders, some eye-popping cleavage couldn’t help but flash out of her flannel button-down.

-Bob reviewed Zabka’s order and then glared at his friend.
+Bob reviewed Zabka’s order before glaring at his friend.
 “Who the fuck orders a salad?”
-He picked up and dropped his knife, clanging it on the table for dramatic effect.
+He picked up and released his knife, clanging it on the table for dramatic effect.
 “No great story ever starts with, ‘So, I was eating a salad…’ But here you are… eating a fucking salad.”

-The waitress finished the delivery and readjusted her cowgirl hat.
+The waitress finished the delivery and straightened her cowgirl hat.
 “Y’all need anything else?”

-Zabka looked up at her.
+Zabka looked up at her with his dark purple, half-swollen-shut left eye.
 “Naw, Sugar-Tits… unless ya gotta twin sister?”
 His facial expression was one part self-amusement and two parts severe hangover.